Toward a healthy spending—and savings—culture

 Whether you’re focused on the finances of a ten-person startup or a 1000-strong company, you must spend to grow.
 How that money is spent, who spends it, and why can make or break your company’s financial wellbeing.

 As the CEO or head of finance, you may be seeking more control over these choices or still at a stage where spending goes mostly unchecked.
 Either way, as this tweet from DoNotPay's Chief Executive Officer indicates, how money gets spent is a key indicator of something important for every company: its financial culture.

 Let's discuss the steps you can take to establish a healthy spend culture.

 Why the question of financial culture matters now

-Instilling a healthy spend culture is more important than ever as new ways of purchasing software have emerged.
+Instilling cultural values that rely on healthy spending habits is more important than ever as new ways of purchasing software have emerged.
 Your finance team is no longer signing multimillion-dollar contracts for on-premises installations.
 It’s now a breeze for individual team members to subscribe to software with a card-based payment or a digital payment.
 In an age where employees feel a strong sense of ownership over their work, your team members expect to be trusted in decision-making.
 They won’t have the patience to run every spending request up the ladder.

 "In an age where employees feel a strong sense of ownership over their work, your team members expect to be trusted in decision-making"

 But that’s a problem for your finance team.
 It was easier to manage software spend in the days of licenses and renewals.
-This is why healthy spending cultures matter.
-As spending becomes more decentralized, it’s critical that leaders help employees understand how their day-to-day spending decisions directly impact the company’s bottom line.
+This is why financial literacy and healthy spending cultures matter.
+As spending becomes more decentralized, it’s critical that leaders help employees understand how their day-to-day spending and other financial decisions directly impact the company’s bottom line.

 The old ways: seek permission or forgiveness